ContextPilot: Fast Long-Context Inference via Context Reuse: Evaluation

 \mypar{Multi-turn RAG} We evaluate multi-turn RAG on the MT-RAG dataset using Qwen3-4B-Instruct-2507, Llama3.1-8B-Instruct, and Qwen3-30B-A3B-Thinking-2507 on a single H100 GPU.
 Models with longer context windows are used to handle the growing conversation history.
 Answer accuracy is measured via the LLM-as-a-judge method from RADBench~\cite{kuo2025radbenchevaluatinglargelanguage} with GPT-5, as recommended by MT-RAG.

-\autoref{tab:one-ds-three-models-transposed} reports accuracy and time-to-first-token (TTFT). \textsc{RAGBoost} cuts TTFT by removing redundant document processing across turns through context de-duplication.
-It achieves 3.45×, 3.35×, and 3.09× speedups over LMCache on Qwen3-4B, Llama3.1-8B, and Qwen3-30B, respectively, and up to 2.00× over RadixCache and 1.55× over CacheBlend.
-These gains arise from detecting and skipping duplicated contexts that baselines repeatedly recompute.

-\textsc{RAGBoost} also preserves accuracy via location hints that direct models to previously seen documents.
-CacheBlend, by contrast, drops to 50.33\% on Qwen3-4B versus 64.27\% for \textsc{RAGBoost}, as its approximate KV matching and selective recomputation disrupt multi-turn coherence. \textsc{RAGBoost} even improves accuracy in some cases (e.g., from 62.56\% to 64.27\% on Qwen3-4B) by maintaining contextual continuity while avoiding redundant computation.
+\autoref{tab:one-ds-three-models-transposed} reports accuracy and time-to-first-token (TTFT). \textsc{ContextPilot} cuts TTFT by removing redundant document processing across turns through context de-duplication.
+It achieves 3.45×, 3.35×, and 3.09× speedups over LMCache on Qwen3-4B, Llama3.1-8B, and Qwen3-30B, respectively, and up to 2.00× over RadixCache and 1.55× over CacheBlend. \textsc{ContextPilot} also preserves accuracy via location annotations that direct models to previously seen documents (e.g., 62.56\%$\to$64.27\% on Qwen3-4B), while CacheBlend drops to 50.33\% due to approximate KV matching disrupting multi-turn coherence.

 \mypar{Multi-session, multi-turn RAG} We evaluate the combined multi-session and multi-turn scenario under real-world deployment using Qwen3-4B-Instruct-2507 on H100 GPUs, varying concurrency from 2 to 32 sessions.